Guidance

 HPV vaccine

-The HPV vaccine is offered to boys and girls in year 8 to protect against genital warts and HPV-related cancers such as cervical cancer, other genital cancers and cancers of the head and neck.
+The HPV vaccine is offered to all children in year 8 to protect against genital warts and HPV-related cancers such as cervical cancer, other genital cancers and cancers of the head and neck.
 Only one dose of HPV vaccine is now required to protect against HPV infection in this age group (unless individuals have specific health reasons which may mean they require 3 doses).

 MenACWY vaccine